 But art is also important to give each station its own identity, and thereby make it easier to navigate in the transport network.
 We also believe that art helps reduce criminal damage and vandalism.

 Art in the Metro is well known, but there is art even at some commuter rail stations and bus terminals, as well as at Tvärbanan and a couple of Roslagsbanan light railway stations.
-These premises place heavy demands on the art, it must be washable, durable, weatherproof and sometimes even have a functional role.
+These premises place heavy demands on the art.
+It must be washable, durable, weatherproof - and sometimes it even has a functional role.